Battle of Campichuelo

-The Battle of Campichuelo was an action fought on 19 December 1810 between revolutionary forces led by Manuel Belgrano and royalist troops on the right bank of the Paraná River, part of the Paraguay campaign of the Argentine War of Independence.
-It ended with a victory for the forces of Belgrano.
+The Battle of Campichuelo was a skirmish that took place on 19 December 1810 when the military expedition sent by the Primera Junta crossed the Paraná River from Candelaria to Campichuelo de la Candelaria, where a Paraguayan outpost was positioned.
+The action ended without casualties from either side.

 Antecedents

-The Primera Junta sent an expedition to Paraguay in the belief that a majority of its population supported a rebellion against the rule of colonial Governor Bernardo de Velasco.
-On 24 September they agreed to send General Manuel Belgrano, who had been appointed governor and captain general of the Banda Oriental by decree of 4 September.
+The Primera Junta, established in Buenos Aires after the May Revolution, launched a military campaign to ensure Paraguay's adherence, in the belief that a majority of Paraguayans supported it.
+The army was sent under Belgrano's command on 24 September.

 The battle

-Because Paraguayan royalists had removed all boats on the River Paraná along its borders, Belgrano's forces had to build boats from leather, some canoes and large wooden rafts suitable to carry 60 men and four cannon, as the crossing was expected to be opposed.
+Because Paraguayans had removed all boats on the Paraná River along its borders, Belgrano's forces had to build boats from leather, some canoes and large wooden rafts suitable to carry 60 men and four cannon, as the crossing was expected to be opposed.
 The river was 1000 meters wide at the crossing point, and the current would carry them a league and a half downstream, to Campichuelo hill.
 The passage started at 11:00 pm on 18 December, when a force of 12 men surprised the enemy, taking two prisoners and some weapons.
 The main crossing took place from 3:00 am until 6:00 am on 19 December under the command of Major General Machain, forcing the enemy to abandon their position.

-Belgrano was operating from the former capital mission of Santa Maria de la Candelaria (Misiones Province today) and nearby sites located in the Argentine province of Corrientes.
-Belgrano led a small force: 800 men, half cavalry and infantry, with six small-caliber cannon.
-They faced a 500-man royalist force led by Pablo Thompson.
-Belgrano issued a proclamation asking the royalists to join the revolutionary ranks; on their refusal he attacked and defeated the royalist forces.